FACULTY RESEARCH GRANT

 Proposal Length Limitations.
 Proposals may NOT exceed 7 pages, not including title page, references, and appendices.
 Page specifications for each section of the proposal are indicated in the proposal contents, and include: Project Narrative (Max 4-pages), Project Budget (Max 2-pages), and Proposed Timeline (Max 1-page).

-- A document including the project narrative, project budget, proposed timeline, and appendices/references.
-(Save as an MSWord or PDF document.
-Your name or institutional affiliation SHOULD NOT APPEAR anywhere on the document.
-Entries will be masked for review.
+- Your entry should consist of one document (MSWord or PDF) including the project narrative, project budget, proposed timeline, and appendices/references.
+Your name or institutional affiliation should not appear anywhere on the document.
+Entries will be masked for review

 The deadline for sending entries is 5 pm EST on November 1, 2017 (a bit earlier than last year).